-At Mentorloop we define mentoring relationships as mutually-rewarding, voluntary relationships that can be entered into by almost anyone.
-We differentiate between mentoring and professional coaching — where the coach might be paid, and mentors give of their time.
+At Mentorloop we define mentoring relationships as mutually rewarding, voluntary relationships that can be entered into by almost anyone.
+We differentiate between mentoring and professional coaching — where the coach might be paid, and mentors give their time.

 Mentoring keeps you in touch with your industry, even if you’ve departed.
-As a senior professional you might be winding down your formal career, by mentoring the up-and-comers you can keep your hand in and maybe even maintain a voice in the industry.
+As a senior professional, you might be winding down your formal career.
+By mentoring the up-and-comers you can keep your hand in and even maintain a voice in the industry.

 Mentoring can also ensure that the industry is in “safe hands” for the future — selecting and mentoring future leaders leaves a strong legacy and plays an essential part in stable succession planning.

 There’s no doubt about it — helping others makes you feel good.
 And what better way to help others than by giving back to the community and industry that has supported your own career?